Back to the home page

 Mint's inclination to use the swap, is determined by a value called "swappiness".
 The lower the value, the longer it takes before Mint starts using the swap.

 On a scale of 0-200, the default value is 60.
-When your CPU is relatively weak, that's a bit too high for normal desktop use; the optimal compromise for a weak CPU (these things are always a trade-off) is probably something like 45.
+When your CPU is weak and zswap has been turned on, that's a bit too high for normal desktop use; the optimal compromise for a weak CPU (these things are always a trade-off) is probably something like 45.
 Decreasing the default value somewhat on a desktop computer with a weak CPU, has no negative side effects.

 Note (1): In general, it's nowadays not a good idea anymore to decrease swappiness as a stand-alone measure.
-Don't change the default swappiness when you haven't enabled zswap.
+Only change the default swappiness when you've enabled zswap and your CPU is weak.

 Note (2): Don't fully disable the disk swap, no matter how much RAM your computer has!
-Not only because zswap needs it, but also because disabling the disk swap is a bad idea in general: it's counterproductive to do so and might degrade the performance of your system.
+Not only because zswap needs it, but also because disabling the disk swap is a bad idea in general: it's counterproductive to do so and will probably degrade the performance of your system.

 B. Now the how-to: